PennyLaneAI/pennylane/doc/introduction/interfaces/tf.rst

 <QNode: device='default.mixed', func=circuit1, wires=2, interface=TensorFlow>

 ``qnode1()`` is now a TensorFlow-capable QNode, as well.
-Internally, the :meth:`~.QNode.to_tf` method uses the :func:`~.TFQNode` function to do the conversion.
+Internally, the :meth:`~.QNode.to_tf` method uses the :meth:`~.interfaces.tf.TFInterface.apply` function to do the conversion.

 .. _tf_qgrad: